 Ten additional member boards will be using the new examinee management system (EMS) for application and approval process within five years.

 NCEES continuing education guidelines will be adopted and implemented by 10 percent of member boards within five years.

+All NCEES member boards will be using the NCEES online examination verification system within three years.

 INTERNATIONAL GOAL